katherin915/ResumeIT/README.md

 uv run python resumeiq.py
 ```

-ResumeIQ will process all supported resumes in the `resumes/` directory and compare them against the job description in `jd.txt`.
+ResumeIT will process all supported resumes in the `resumes/` directory and compare them against the job description in `jd.txt`.

 ## Example Output